Chapter 6

 Were we being unloving by allowing him to suffer for his

 misbehavior?
 Not at all.
-It was difficult for us to watch him suffer.
+It was difficult for us to watch him

-to do what was necessary to help him to grow up to be mature and
+responsibility to do what was necessary to help him to grow up

 We did not create the peer pressure that made him suffer, but we

 did withdraw our "protection" from it.
-We had within our power the
+We had within our power

-would be for us to withhold our "protection."
-It was in his best
+become mature would be for us to withhold our "protection."
+It

-interest, even though he hated it, and he suffered.
-In a sense, we
+was in his best interest, even though he hated it, and he suffered.

-"used" the peer pressure, which is a cruel and merciless force, to
+In a sense, we "used" the peer pressure, which is a cruel and

-help him to become mature and responsible.
+merciless force, to help him to become mature and responsible.

 God Wants Us Healed

-When Christians encounter difficulties they often ask, "Why didn't
+When Christians encounter difficulties they often ask, "Why

-God keep that from happening?"
+didn't God keep that from happening?"
 They wonder, if God is all

 powerful, why didn't He intervene?

-Hopefully this example with my own son will help you understand
+Hopefully this example with my own son will help you

-our behavior, there are times that He has to allow us to suffer the
+can't, change our behavior, there are times that He has to allow

-consequences for what we do.
-Because He loves us, even though
+us to suffer the consequences for what we do.
+Because He loves

-motivated to seek change.
+we will be motivated to seek change.

 God Is Raising His Children